Igglybuff/awesome-piracy/readme.md

 - [JDownloader2](http://www.jdownloader.org/home/index) JDownloader is a free, open-source download management tool with a huge community of developers that makes downloading as easy and fast as it should be.
 - [Internet Download Manager](https://www.internetdownloadmanager.com/) shareware download manager for Windows
 - [youtube-dl](https://rg3.github.io/youtube-dl/) youtube-dl is a command-line program to download videos from YouTube.com and a few more sites.
+- [youtube-dl-gui](https://mrs0m30n3.github.io/youtube-dl-gui/) A cross platform front-end GUI of the popular youtube-dl written in wxPython
 - [annie](https://github.com/iawia002/annie) Fast, simple and clean video downloader
 - [aria2](https://aria2.github.io/) a lightweight multi-protocol & multi-source command-line download utility.